jariast/obsidian-notes/React/Advanced JS/Execution Contexts and Lexical Environments/Concepts.md

 It is a data structure that holds events that are waiting to be executed.
 It works in conjunction with the Event Loop.

 It allows the browser to handle events asynchronously.

+The events are only processed after the Execution Context is Empty, this means that Long Running functions can block the execution of JS.

+# Primitive Type

+A type of a data that represents a single value.